eslam-allam/abc-employees-practical-test/README.md

 - Go to [application.properties](./src/main/resources/application.properties)
-  and change the **spring.data.fs.path** property to the full path where you want the employee data to reside.
+  and change the **spring.data.fs.path** property to the full path where you want the employee data to reside (intermediate directories will be created automatically).
 - Run the app using `gradlew bootRun` or `sudo gradlew bootRun` if the data path requires elevated permissions.
 - Sample requests can be found in the [rest](./rest) directory.